circleci/circleci-docs/jekyll/_cci2/security.md

 - **iOS Builds** If you are paying to run iOS builds on CircleCI hardware your source code will be downloaded to a build box on our macOS fleet where it will be compiled and any tests will be run.
 Similar to our primary build containers that you control, the iOS builds we run are sandboxed such that they cannot be accessed.

 ## Audit Logs
+The Audit Log feature is only available for CircleCI installed on your servers or private cloud.

 CircleCI logs important events in the system for audit and forensic analysis purposes.
 Audit logs are separarate from system logs that track performance and network metrics.

 Complete Audit logs may be downloaded from the Audit Log page within the Admin section of the application as a CSV file.
 Audit log fields with nested data contain JSON blobs.

 **Note:** In some situations, the internal machinery may generate duplicate events in the audit logs.
 The `id` field of the downloaded logs is unique per event and can be used to identify duplicate entries.